patrickmaynard/fun-with-users/README.md

-x Refactor tests to remove duplication of code. x Add an endpoint to the API group controller that allows an admin to list all users in a group.
-* Update fixtures and test logic so you're using a more neutral group name than "customers" when testing your new listUsersByGroup endpoint.
+x Refactor tests to remove duplication of code. x Add an endpoint to the API group controller that allows an admin to list all users in a group. x Update fixtures and test logic so you're using a more neutral group name than "customers".
+* Fix/add integration tests for RUD operations on API user endpoints.
+* Fix/add integration tests for CUD operations on API group endpoints.
 * Update test logic to cover edge cases.
-* Fix/add integration tests for RUD operations on API user endpoints.
-* Fix/add integration tests for CRUD operations on API group endpoints.
-* Also add a couple basic tests of Sonata.
+* Also add a couple basic unit tests of Sonata classes to make sure they're installed.
 * Refactor to abstract some more controller logic into services.
 The controllers are a bit fat now, and there's some duplicated code.
 * Create a custom UserManager class to replace the deprecated FOSUserBundle version, and move some logic from the UserService to that manager.
 * Make endpoint urls adhere to the "APIs You Don't Hate" standard.
 (This will be fairly simple.)
 * Add versioning to the user API -- either via a route prefix or via a header.
 * Add pagination to the endpoints that list users.
 * Add something like /api/users/me for CRUDing a user's own information.
 (Currently, only admins can retrieve user info.)
+* Audit tests for isolation.
+(Some early tests may not have been well isolated.)

 Low-priority TODO items (convert to GitHub issues before doing further work):